-The standout feature is that, unlike other mats, it folds up sectionally rather than rolling up, making it incredibly easy to store in a closet or carry while traveling.
+The standout feature is it folds up sectionally rather than rolling up, making it incredibly easy to store in a closet or carry while traveling.
 This allows you to protect your floors, deaden noise and capture moisture and dirt with ease and without taking up excessive space.

 Not convinced why you should use a trainer mat?

 Here are 3 reasons that will hopefully convince you otherwise.

 Any bike trainer will produce noise when in use, and while that might be fine on the road or in the gym, it’s not what your family or neighbors asked for.